Torgen/codex-blackboard/docs/Operations.md

         * `namePlaceholder`: On the login screen, the example name in the Real Name box.
         * `teamName`: The name of the team as it will appear at the top of the blackboard.
 This is also used in Jitsi meeting names, if configured.
         * `whoseGitHub`: The hamburger menu has a link to the issues page on GitHub.
 This controls which fork of the repository the link points at.
         * `jitsiServer`: The DNS name (no protocol or path) of a Jitsi server.
-This will be set to `meet.jit.si` by default.
+This is no longer set by default, because the server at `meet.jit.si` is no longer free.
-          You can set it to a public Jitsi server near you (<https://jitsi.github.io/handbook/docs/community-instances> has a list) if you prefer.
+          You can set it to a public Jitsi server near you (<https://jitsi.github.io/handbook/docs/community-instances> has a list), but some servers on that list aren't actually open to the public. .
-          It's also possible to run your own Jitsi server if you can spare the bandwidth, but that is beyond the scope of this guide.
+          It's also possible to run your own Jitsi server if you can spare the bandwidth.
+See below for instructions.
           If this is unset, no meetings will be created or embedded.
       * `STATIC_JITSI_ROOM`: Puzzle rooms use the random puzzle ID in their room URL, so they are not guessable.
         The blackboard and callins page don't have a random ID--internally they use the `general/0` chat room--so their Jitsi URLs would be guessable.